Unit978/GameEngine/README.md

 # GameEngine
-C++ Game Engine for 2D and 3D
+An entity-component system based game engine for 3D and 2D in C++.

-Uses OpenGL and SDL for graphics and peripherals.
+Modern OpenGL and SDL2 for graphics.

-Box2D and Bullet for Physics
+OpenAL for audio.

-OpenAL for Audio
+Box2D and Bullet for physics.